 My nine-year-old daughter is learning to sew and made her Galadriel costume herself.
 We used Simplicity 5520.
 I’d used it before to make her vampire princess costume, so I knew it was a good pattern and not too hard.

-I made a cloak with a hood for her out of a white lace.
+I made a cloak with a hood for her out of white lace.
 We used glue gun glue to make her elven crown.
 Click here to read how we made the crown.